anugrah-a/IT-Support-Journal/01-User-Management/01-user-creation.md

 3. Verified mailbox provisioning

 ### 4. Workstation Setup
-1. Connected to user workstation via remote support tool
+1. Connected to user workstation via TeamVeiwer
-2. Installed and configured remote access software (if required)
+2. Installed and configured anydesk for future use (if required)
 3. Configured Microsoft Outlook
 4. Checked for Windows and Office updates
 5. Verified domain login